US National Debt

 How much interest does the US pay on the national debt?

-The US government currently pays approximately $1.1 trillion per year in net interest — about $36,146 every second.
-This is now the third-largest budget item after Social Security and Medicare/Medicaid combined, exceeding defense spending.
-Interest payments have surged since the Federal Reserve raised rates sharply in 2022–2024.
+The US government currently pays approximately $1.22 trillion per year in net interest — about $38,626 every second.
+This is now the third-largest budget item after Social Security and Medicare/Medicaid combined, now exceeding the defense budget.
+Interest payments surged after the Federal Reserve raised rates sharply in 2022–2024.
 Even if rates decline, the growing debt stock means total interest costs are projected to keep rising.

 What happens if the US can't pay its debt?